560 attributed reviews in the last 3 years

 Using the Excel file in the above folder create a table listing appointments by eye colour:

-Since blue-eyed people contribute the most to my sales, I want to calculate what percentage each eye colour contributes compared to blue.
+Since blue-eyed people contribute the most to sales, we want to calculate what percentage each eye colour contributes to sales compared to blue.

 This can't be achieved with slicers (since a slicer would filter the entire table, not just one column).
 Instead create a quick measure filtering the data to show only figures for blue eyes: